RoselineMo/RoselineMo/README.md

 I document my technical journey on my blogs on [hashnode](https://devsisi.hashnode.dev) and [dev.to](https://dev.to/devsisi) ✍️

-And currently learning to build useful public projects like [this one](https://test-roselinemo.web.app) 🛠
+And currently building useful public projects like [this one](https://test-roselinemo.web.app) 🛠

 Aspiring to speak at tech meetups/conferences and build technical communities in the future... 🚀